An Anatomy of Neutrino Oscillations: Lepton-flavor violations

 with $\Delta_{\sigma\mu\nu}=(-ie)\{\delta_{\mu\nu}(-k-p-q)_\sigma + \delta_{\nu\sigma}(p-q+p-q-k)_\mu +\delta_{\sigma\mu} (-p+q+k+k)_\nu \}$.

 On the other hand, Feynman rules yield, for Fig. 1(b),

 and a similar result for Fig. 1(c).

 The four-dimensional integrations can be carried out, via the dimensional integration formulae (e.g. Ch.
 10, Wu/Hwang \cite{Books}), especially if we drop the small masses compared to the W-boson mass $M_W$ in the denominator.
-In this way, we obtain
+In this way, we obtain, ignoring the variation over $m_i$,

-It is interesting to note that the wave-function renormalization, as shown by Figs. 1(b) and 1(c), yields
+It is interesting to note that the wave-function renormalization, as shown by Figs. 3(b) and 3(c), yields

-noting that $p^2=-m_\mu^2$ and $p'^2=-m_e^2$ would make the contribution from Figs. 1(b) and 1(c) to be the same as, but opposite in sign, that from Fig. 1(a).
+noting that $p^2=-m_\mu^2$ and $p'^2=-m_e^2$ would make the contribution from Figs. 3(b) and 3(c) to be the same as, but opposite in sign, that from Fig. 3(a).

-In a normal treatment, one ignores the wave-function renormalization diagrams 1(b) and 1(c) in the treatment of the decays $\mu \to e + \gamma$, $\mu \to 3e$, and $\mu+ A \to e+ A^*$.
-In that case, the cancelation would be there.
-This cancelation due to "gauge invariance" makes any observation of this decay mode virtually impossible.
+In a normal treatment, one ignores the wave-function renormalization diagrams 3(b) and 3(c) in the treatment of the decays $\mu \to e + \gamma$, $\mu \to 3e$, and $\mu+ A \to e+ A^*$.
+In that case, the cancelation would not be there for $\mu\to e + \gamma$.
+This cancelation due to QED gauge invariance makes any observation of this decay mode virtually impossible.
+But for Fig. 2 (for $\pi^0\to \mu + e$) and for the $\mu\to e$ conversion processes the cancelation is no longer there - we should be looking for the lepton-favor violation at the {\it right} place.

 Comparing this to the dominant mode $\mu \to e {\bar \nu}_e \nu_\mu$ \cite{Books}, we would obtain the branching ratio.
-The decay rate for $\mu \to e+ \gamma$ would be of the order $(m_{neutrino} \cdot m_\mu)^2/M_w^4$, which is extremely small.
+The decay rate for $\mu \to e+ \gamma$ would be of the order $(m_{neutrino} \cdot m_\mu)^2/M_W^4$, which is extremely small.